Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 7 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.
+Transport accessibility in the area is rated good, with residents typically located 244 meters from their nearest stop.
+Service frequency averages 7 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport